mcharouk/aws/Certification/machinelearning.md

 #### Scaling model training

 * Early stopping
-  * more about avoiding useless computation, more than scaling
+  * more about avoiding useless computation, than scaling
   * after each epoch of the training job, specify an objective metric
   * calculate the median of the objective metric among all the epochs
   * stop the job if objective metric is lower than the the median